 Stool 'transplants' work (I gag writing this), curing up to 90% of patients (Review) (PubMed).
 Fortunately they are developing synthetic stool, making acquisition easier.
 The source is the Senate, where they are full of, well, never mind.
 If you are going to transplant stool, give it from a thin donor; there is a case report of weight gain after a transplant from an obese donor (PubMed).
 This is why (Pubmed).
 And most curiously, a sterile fecal filtrate is also effective (Pubmed).

 For patients that have had several relapses I recommend a slow taper of one or the other agent as follows qid x 5 d then tid x 5 d then bid x 5 d then qd x 5 d then qod x 5d then stop.
 It seems to work in my experience.
+And may be even better if you finish up with a q 3 d dosing (PubMed).
 A vancomycin taper is no better than a stool transplant (Pubmed)